lhartikk/naivecoin/README.md

-# Naivecoin: chapter 6
+# Naivecoin
-The branch for Naivecoin, chapter6
+The master branch of Naivecoin

 ```
 npm install